Longstep Property Solutions Homes for Rent

 A cultural renaissance is underway.

-2026 is the most transformative year for Memphis arts and culture in a generation: new museums, landmark renovations, and anniversaries converging to supercharge visitor demand.
+2026 is the most transformative year for Memphis arts and culture in a generation: new museums, the return of the trolleys, landmark renovations, and anniversaries converging to supercharge visitor demand.

-The Memphis Brooks Museum is moving downtown to a campus designed by Pritzker Prize-winning firm Herzog & de Meuron: 122,000 sq ft, 50% more gallery space, a community courtyard, and a 50,000 sq ft rooftop sculpture garden over the Mississippi.
+The Brooks Museum moves downtown and takes a new name, in a $180 million riverfront campus designed by Pritzker Prize-winning firm Herzog & de Meuron: 122,000 sq ft, 50% more gallery space, a 10,000 sq ft community courtyard, and a 50,000 sq ft rooftop sculpture garden over the Mississippi.
+It is among the first U.S. museums built with laminated timber, a nod to Memphis as the old Hardwood Capital of the World.

 Metal Museum at Overton Park